Let’s talk about an easy test for colored pencil lightfastness.

 After four weeks, compare the colors exposed to direct light to those not exposed to direct light.
 Those colors that show no change are lightfast and unlikely to fade.

 For those colors that did fade—and some of them will—note how much they faded.
 If they faded just a little bit, you may decide to continue to use them.
 Keep that chart handy so you can refer to it while you draw and so you’ll know when and how you may need to compensate for those colors.

 If a color faded a lot, it’s probably wise to stop using it.

 Here’s my test sheet after 30 days.

-The light blue and Paris blue showed clear signs of fading.
+Light Blue and Paris blue showed clear signs of fading.
 Much to my surprise, the pinks and purples showed little or no signs of fading after 30 days.

-A Test For All Pencils
+A Test For All Colored Pencil Lightfastness

 This test works with all brands and grades of pencils.
 You can even do side-by-side comparisons of similar colors from different brands.
 If you use more than one brand of pencil, knowing how the colors perform relative to one another is valuable information.